Atlas975/Notes/Cybersecurity/EncryptionSchemes/Symmetric_encryption.md

 $$\color{#8DB600}d \text{ goes public}\color{white}$$
 ## Block-based ciphers
 - Encrypts block of information sequentially (eg [[Advanced_encryption_standard|AES]])
 - Stronger than stream based but slower
+- Vulnerable to replay attacks if the same plaintext block always encrypts to the same ciphertext block due to pattern analysis
 ## Stream-based ciphers
 - Works one bit at a time, mixing plaintext with key-stream
 - Good for real-time services, this method is fast and easy to implement